JustAnotherStrange/rofi-todoist/README.md

 # rofi-todoist
 ## WARNING: THIS IS A WORK IN PROGRESS.
-This is a work-in-progress rofi tool written in bash for viewing, adding, completing, and modifying Todoist tasks using https://github.com/sachaos/todoist.
+This is a rofi tool written in bash for viewing, adding, completing, and modifying Todoist tasks using https://github.com/sachaos/todoist.

 ![DEMO](https://github.com/JustAnotherStrange/rofi-todoist/raw/master/demo.gif)

-It's kind working enough now.
-Not 100% usable yet.
-See TODO at the top of the script's code for future features.
+Current status: Works enough for me.
+Submit any issues or PR's you'd like if you find issues.
 ## USAGE
 Use List Tasks option to list tasks.
 Selecting a task from this menu will prompt with actions to do, such as complete the task or modify it.